 Ahrefs will help you gather data so that you can connect the dots and figure out how you can improve on the current state of affairs within your niche.

-Here are some of the things you can look for during your competitive analysis:
+Here are some things you can look for during your competitor analysis:

 Learn as much as you can about your competition.
 By looking at what they are doing, you will be able to develop exceptional marketplace understanding and better-inform your content strategies.